Ruby character: Examples

-Chinese characters and its derivations of it (Chữ Hán and Chữ Nôm) with the Vietnamese Kinh people have fallen out of use in favour of Latin-based script Chữ Quốc ngữ during the French colonial period when it was made a part of compulsory education (1920s onwards).
+Chinese characters and its derivations of it (chữ Hán and chữ Nôm) which was used by the Vietnamese have fallen out of use in favour of Latin-based script chữ Quốc ngữ during the French colonial period when it was made a part of compulsory education (1920s onwards).
 Currently still used by Gin people.

 Uses

 Ruby may be used for different reasons: